MiddletonCommunityVoice/services-list/content/about.md

 This directory is always being updated.

-The next meeting will be **THURSDAY, 15th, September at 11am in The Lighthouse Project, 2nd floor, Middleton Shopping Centre.**
+The next meeting will be **THURSDAY, 20th, October at 11am in The Lighthouse Project, 2nd floor, Middleton Shopping Centre.**
-There's easy access for disabled people.
+Easy access for disabled people.

 ## Disclaimer